Keith Senior: Leeds Rhinos

 In January 2007 Senior celebrated his Testimonial match for the Rhinos with a 50–0 thrashing of his home town club, the Huddersfield Giants.
 Senior scored a late try in the match.
-Also in 2007 Senior played in all three Test matches during the 3–0 series whitewash over New Zealand.
-The third and final Test of the series was the last time Great Britain would play as a team.

 Senior was an integral part of the Rhinos squad that won the Super League Grand Final for three consecutive seasons in 2007, 2008 and 2009, all against St. Helens.
-Senior was selected for the England squad to compete in the 2008 Rugby League World Cup tournament in Australia.
-Group A's first match against Papua New Guinea he played at centre in England's victory.
 During the 2009 season, Senior became the first player to reach 500 Super League appearances.

 In 2009 Arriva Yorkshire asked local members of the public to nominate the thirteen best ever Rugby League players to have played in West Yorkshire as the 'Arriva Yorkshire Rugby League Dream Team'.

 Senior made the final thirteen, along with Rugby League greats Trevor Foster MBE, Neil Fox MBE, Albert Goldthorpe, Alan Hardisty, Lewis Jones, Stan Kielty, Roger Millward MBE, Malcolm Reilly, Garry Schofield, David Topliss, Dave Valentine and Adrian Vowles.
 A ceremony was held in August 2009 at The Jungle, the home of the Castleford Tigers.
 A fleet of new buses were named after all the players.
-He also announced his retirement from representative rugby in 2009.

 He played in the 2009 Super League Grand Final victory over St. Helens at Old Trafford.

 He played in the 2010 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.